 First in flight

 The little Cessna had just cleared the pattern in its climb to 1,500 feet when my father said, “OK, we can land now.”
 With my newly minted private pilot’s license in hand, I had wanted him to be my first non-instructor passenger.
 I’d planned to circle the Michigan State University campus and come back to the university-owned airport.
 I reminded him of this, and I’ll never forget what Dad said, more than 40 years ago: “I’m not fond of small planes.
 I just wanted you to know that I have confidence in you.” —Submitted by Kay Lockridge, Santa Fe, New Mexico.
-These are the funniest things flight attendants have seen in the job.

 My wife, Loretta, who had terminal pancreatic cancer, received a package containing a beautiful white ceramic swan.
 It had cost $100, and our bills were multiplying rapidly.
 “How could you do this?”
 I burst out.
 “I ordered it a long time ago.
 I really wanted it,” she replied tearfully.
 “It’s all right,” I said, ashamed.
 “I love you, Bill, and I don’t want to die,” she said.
 “I love you too,” I said.
 The darkness of my scolding turned into a bright moment of mutual love.
 Twenty-five years later, the swan remains.
 That moment is etched upon my heart. —Submitted by Bill Coulson, Logan, Utah